qiskit-community/prototype-entanglement-forging/README.md

 <!-- CONTRIBUTION GUIDELINES -->
 ### Contribution Guidelines
-For information on how to contribute to this project, please take a look at our [CONTRIBUTING.MD](CONTRIBUTING.md) and the [Contribution Guide](docs/2-reference_guide/reference_guide.md#contribution-guide) section of the reference guide.
+For information on how to contribute to this project, please take a look at our [CONTRIBUTING.MD](CONTRIBUTING.md).

 ----------------------------------------------------------------------------------------------------